 Step 2: Position.
 Hold baby upright for 20–30 minutes after vomiting.
 Do not lay flat immediately.

 Step 3: Wait before feeding.
 For infants: wait 15–20 minutes, then offer small amounts of breast milk or formula.
-For older babies: offer small sips of ORS (oral rehydration solution like Pedialyte or WHO-ORS) — not water, not juice.
+For older babies: offer small sips of ORS (a low-osmolarity oral rehydration solution such as Electral, Enerzal, Prolyte, or any pharmacy WHO-ORS / ORS-L sachet) — not water, not juice.

 Step 4: Small, frequent feeds.
 Do not try to give a full feed after vomiting — the stomach will reject it.
 Small amounts every 15–20 minutes.